Have you ever wondered when were cameras invented?

 Did cameras exist in the 1800s?

-In the 1800s, the camera made a giant leap, mainly because there was finally a way to permanently registered the images captured by the device.
-During this period, cameras become more portable and easier to use – to the point of becoming available for the average user.
+In the 1800s, the camera made a giant leap, mainly because there was finally a way to permanently register the images captured by the device.
+During this period, cameras became more portable and easier to use – to the point of becoming available for the average user.